-Solar energy system derives clean, pure energy from the sun.
+A solar energy system obtains clean, pure energy from the sun.
 This can help reduce carbon dioxide emissions and help fight the global warming crisis.

 3. Provides tax credits and rebates

-Solar panels get their power source directly from the sun, as long as there is sunshine, a household with solar technologies can generate electricity.
+Your solar panel system will generate solar power directly from the source.
+This means that, as long as there’s sunshine, a household with solar technology can generate electricity.

 Who Should Install Solar Panels?

-If you are thinking about installing one, remember that solar installation is not something that you can do on your own.
+If you are thinking about using solar power, remember that solar installation is not something that you can do on your own.
 It is best to contact trained professionals to do the job for you!

-Most solar panels are being installed on the roof.
-With that, carrying heavy panels and walking on elevated surfaces are undeniably dangerous.
+Most solar panels are installed on the roof.
+Installers must carry heavy panels and walk on elevated surfaces: an undeniably dangerous task.

-This also involves electrical circuits and wiring, when not done correctly, this could cause electrocution, damage to electrical equipment or worse could lead to a fire on your property.
+Installing residential solar panels also involves electrical circuits and wiring.
+When not done correctly, this could cause electrocution, damage to electrical equipment, or worse, lead to a fire on your property.

-Professional installers take into consideration where your solar panel system should face, most especially where sunlight hits the most.
+Professional installers take into consideration which direction your home solar panel system should face (usually, the area with the most sunlight) to produce more energy.

-They also advise the right type of solar power that would work best for your home as well as how much panel system should be installed.
+They also provide expert advice about the type of solar power that would work best for you and how many home solar panels should be installed.

-This will allow it to produce more energy efficiently and will allow you to get the maximum advantage of your home solar system.
+Installing panels with these factors in mind enables you to produce energy efficiently and get the maximum advantage of your home solar system.

-Professionals are equipped with the proper tools needed to accomplish solar installation safely and properly.
+Professionals are equipped with all of the tools needed to accomplish solar installation safely and properly.

-The quality of the roof needs to be assessed first before going solar to make sure the roof is not damaged.
-You wouldn’t want to spend excess money on the removal and reinstallation of solar energy systems in the future.
+The quality of the roof needs to be assessed before installing rooftop panels to ensure the roof isn’t damaged.
+This step prevents you from spending excess money on the removal and reinstallation of solar energy systems in the future.

 Repairing or Replacing Solar Panels

 Like other devices, solar panel problems are unavoidable.
-PV components may become faulty and produce fewer electricity outputs.
+The PV system components can become faulty and produce less electricity output.

-Just like in installation, it is best to call a professional to ensure that they are functioning properly!
+If your system needs to be repaired, again, it is best to call a professional to ensure that it is repaired properly!

-If you think they are not as efficient or are underperforming, call a professional to help assess and check the problem!
+If you feel that your solar panels are underperforming, call a solar professional to help assess the problem.

 Your Trusted Professional Solar Installer in Prescott, AZ!

-Installation, repair, or maintenance of solar panels is not a DIY job that can be done on your own.
-This should always be done by a professional to ensure top-notch safety, efficiency, and quality!
+Installation, repair, and maintenance of solar panels is not a DIY job that should be done on your own.
+You should always consult a professional to ensure top-notch safety, efficiency, and quality!

-Contact us today for more information and experience the best!
-We provide customized plans and services that best fit energy-efficient needs.
+Contact us today for more information, and experience the best!
+We provide customized plans and services to fit your energy-efficiency needs.

-Leave us a comment below if you have any questions about solar panels, and we’ll love to answer them!
+Leave us a comment below if you have any questions about solar panels.
+We’d love to answer them!